Ryan Patrick Budd

 “Apples to Apples: Yes, There Is (Or Can Be!) a Unified Approach to RLUIPA Ripeness,” The Urban Lawyer 46:4 (2014)

-Ryan lives in Steubenville, Ohio, where he is research assistant to Dr. Scott Hahn at the St. Paul Center for Biblical Theology.
-Before coming to Steubenville, Ryan was pastoral associate at St. James the Greater parish in Charles Town, West Virginia, where he was director of the parish's 42-acre retreat center and led the parish youth group.
+Part-time, he is research assistant to Dr. Scott Hahn at the St. Paul Center for Biblical Theology.
+Before coming to Ohio, Ryan was pastoral associate at St. James the Greater parish in Charles Town, West Virginia, where he was director of the parish's 42-acre retreat center and led the parish youth group.
 Before that, he pursued seminary formation after practicing law with the firm of Knott & Knott, LLC, in Cheshire, Connecticut.

 Ryan has been described by close friends as a "hobbit"; his idea of a great evening involves a good meal with close friends, preferably ending amid clouds of pipesmoke.
 He loves hearing and telling stories.